-It may appear from the vast biodiversity of ornamental fishes in our waters that a lucrative trade can be developed from the wild collections.
-But it is evident from the global scenario of the ornamental trade that even though the trade is very lucrative and is expanding rapidly, the problems involved are complex and require appropriate management strategies.
-If managed properly, the aquarium industry could support long-term conservation and sustainable use of coral reefs.
+It is evident from the global scenario of the ornamental trade, even though the trade is very lucrative and is expanding rapidly the problems involved are complex and requires appropriate management strategies.
+If managed properly, the aquarium industry could support long term conservation and sustainable use of coral reefs.